guillaumelobet/guillaumelobet.github.io/_posts/2015-02-05-rhizoponics.md

 This post was written following the publication of the following article:

-Mathieu et al. 2015, “Rhizoponics”: a novel hydroponic rhizotron for root system analyses on mature *Arabidopsis thaliana* plants, Plant Methods
+Mathieu et al. 2015, “Rhizoponics”: a novel hydroponic rhizotron for root system analyses on mature *Arabidopsis thaliana* plants, Plant Methods, 11:3

 </div>